Comparison of biomedical relationship extraction methods and models for knowledge graph creation: Introduction

-In this paper we propose a data model for relationship normalization between drugs, targets and diseases.
+In this paper, we propose a data model for relationship normalization between drugs, targets, and diseases.
 We also examine and compare several rule-based and machine learning-based approaches.
-At the end we discuss the results of our knowledge graph creation method.
+Using the proposed methods, we generated a knowledge graph with links to the evidence sentences, based on the extracted and normalized relationships from PubMed.
+In the end, we compare and discuss proposed methods for knowledge graph creation.